Adopt ISO/IEC 27001:2022/Amd 1:2024 now, and avoid exposure to unacceptable security risks

 Planning your transition to ISO/IEC 27001:2022

-ISO/IEC 27001:2022 is the third edition of the ISMS standard.
-The changes concern a revised Annex A and alignment with the revised ISO Directives.
+ISO/IEC 27001:2022/Amd 1:2024 is the third edition (first amendment) of the ISMS standard.
+The changes concern a revised Annex A, alignment with the revised ISO Directives and climate change.
 Want to understand more about the changes?

 Want to see a step-by-step guide?